OLIMEX/AgonLight2/SOFTWARE/README.md

     3.1.
 Go to "Main menu -> Sketch -> Include Library -> Manage Libraries..."
 (CTRL+SHIFT+I)

     3.2.
-Look for library FabGL (just like the packages earlier you can filter all the libraries by typing "FabGL" in the search bar)
+Look for library FabGL (just like the packages earlier you can filter all the libraries by typing "FabGL" in the search bar).

     3.3.
-Install it (it is tested with 1.0.8, newer versions of the library may not work)
+There are two results, select the vdp-gl version by Igor Cananena.
+Install it.
+Notice: If you have trouble in the next step (errors during compilation) maybe deinstall vdp-gl and try the with FabGL instead, version 1.0.8, newer versions of the library may not work.

 4. VDP compile and update